 Remember you will have national insurance to pay for yourself and anyone you employ.
 Again, check what’s required with HMRC.

 Contrary to perceived wisdom, sole traders can take on employees just like any other business.
 Therefore, you will need contracts of employment and collect income tax and NICs from them and pay these to HMRC.
 You will therefore need to operate a Pay As You Earn (PAYE) payroll system.
 You may also have to look at pension provision.
-Are you ensured for any claims by employees?

 Keeping tax records